MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Related Work

 \textbf{Morality Encoded in Text.} Several works have analyzed morality encoded in text using MFT, primarily in social media~\cite{MoralBERT,Japanese_twitter,hoover2018}, news articles~\cite{tamborini_2017, eMFD}, and politics~\cite{ballot}.
 Early lexicon-based approaches neglected contextual nuances~\cite{MFD, weber_2018, moral_rhetoric}, amplified annotation biases~\cite{dicts_dists}, and suffered from limited adaptability to multilingual contexts and language evolution~\cite{jmfd2024, mft_dt, park_2024}.
 While subsequent probabilistic and crowd-sourced lexicons improved precision~\cite{eMFD}, these methods remain rigid and difficult to scale.

 In response to these challenges, recent approaches employed embedding-based methods to model moral similarity, capturing the pluralistic nature of morality~\cite{park_2024}, while others have framed moral inference explicitly as a classification task~\cite{MoralBERT, DAMF, mformer}.
-For domain invariance,~\citet{DAMF} and~\citet{MoralBERT} employ adversarial training with BERT-based models~\cite{BERT} for binary classification, while ~\citet{mformer} fine-tunes RoBERTa models~\cite{roberta} for classification at the foundation level.
-However, these approaches rely on binary classification, which fundamentally contradicts one of the core principles of the MFT: multiple foundations often co-occur and influence one another.
+For domain invariance,~\citet{DAMF} and~\citet{MoralBERT} use adversarially trained BERT~\cite{BERT} models, while~\citet{mformer} fine-tunes RoBERTa~\cite{roberta} for foundation-level classification.
+However, these approaches rely on binary classification, which fundamentally contradicts one of the core principles of MFT: multiple foundations often co-occur and influence one another.
 Capturing this complexity requires multi-label models that go beyond isolated, foundation-by-foundation inference.

-\textbf{Morality Encoded in Images.} Few efforts have extended moral analysis to visual content, and even fewer in a truly multimodal fashion~\cite{classifier2022, m3oralbench_2024}.
-Unlike language, where moral cues are often explicit, visual moral analysis is inherently more complex as images convey morality through visual elements such as expressions, actions, and spatial relationship~\cite{picture_this, m3oralbench_2024}.~\citet{classifier2022} perform zero-shot binary moral classification using CLIP embeddings trained on text-only data~\cite{ethics_data} and apply the resulting classifier to image embeddings.
+\textbf{Morality Encoded in Images.} Few efforts have extended moral analysis to visual content~\cite{classifier2022, m3oralbench_2024}, where moral cues are conveyed through expressions, actions, and spatial relationships rather than explicit language~\cite{picture_this, m3oralbench_2024}. \citet{classifier2022} perform zero-shot binary moral classification using CLIP embeddings trained on text-only data~\cite{ethics_data} and apply the resulting classifier to image embeddings.
 However, this method cannot capture MFT's dimensional complexity or implicit visual cues.
 This highlights the need for approaches that can capture MFT's dimensional complexity through direct visual supervision and true multimodal reasoning.